 This study showed that patients using both metformin plus alpha lipoic acid had more weight loss, better cholesterol and a reduction in blood sugar compared to metformin alone.

 This is actually a big deal if you are a patient with insulin resistance, considering that much of your treatment is reliant upon your practitioner.

-- Bottom Line: ALA can provide a synergistic effect to weight loss, cholesterol and blood sugar when combined with other medications and hormones like Testosterone and Metformin.
+- Bottom Line: ALA can provide a synergistic effect on weight loss, cholesterol, and blood sugar when combined with other medications and hormones like Testosterone and Metformin.

 How to use ALA for the Best Results

 If you've read through this post so far and you feel that alpha lipoic acid may have some benefit then the following information may help guide you further.

 When supplementing with ALA there are a few things to consider:

 Alpha lipoic acid generally has more benefit when it is in a sustained release or delayed release form.

 This allows for a sustained level of alpha lipoic acid to be absorbed throughout the day.

 In addition, it is also important to make sure that your dose is high enough to get symptomatic improvement.